TheTrueProblematic/Crispenator/README.md

 ## Troubleshooting

+- **OpenAI error 429**
+  If your account with OpenAI or API key were created very recently, please wait for up to 24 hours before retrying.

 - **Nothing happens when I click Upscale**
   Make sure you have at least one open document and that an API key is saved.
 The panel will prompt for a key if none is found.